richmahn/en_tn/jos/12/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations or lists.
-The ULB and many other English translations indent the lines of 12:2-5, which is an extended list.
+The ULB indents the lines in 12:2-5 because they are part of a long list.

 ## Links: ##